masterkey94/DataProductsProject/README.md

 # DataProductsProject

 This repository contains files for the Developing Data Products class project.
+The application that was created predicts a car's miles per gallon (mpg) performance based on the transmission type, horsepower, and weight of the car.

 The project contains two parts:
 * Shiny application located at: